- Medicines and drugs that required a prescription or insulin.

 - Medical treatment at a center for drug or alcohol addiction.

-- Medical aids (such as hearing aids and batteries), false teeth, eyeglasses, contact lenses, braces, crutches, wheelchairs, guide dogs, and the cost of maintaining them.
+- Medical aids such as hearing aids (and batteries), false teeth, eyeglasses, contact lenses, braces, crutches, wheelchairs, guide dogs and the cost of maintaining them.

 - Lodging expenses (but not meals) paid while away from home while receiving medical care in a hospital or a medical care facility that is related to a hospital.
 Do not include more than $50 a night for each eligible person.

-- Part of Medicare Insurance (Medicare B).
+- The supplemental part of Medicare Insurance (Medicare B).

 - Surgery to improve vision, including radial keratotomy or other laser eye surgery.